robingram/commercejs-list-products-react/README.md

 ![Live products list](images/live-products.png)

-Let's tak a look at what's happened in `ProductList` because we've made a lot of changes.
+Let's take a look at what's happened in `ProductList` because we've made a lot of changes.

-To begin with we initialised some state in the components constructor, in this case with an empty products list.
+To begin with we initialised some state in the component's constructor, in this case with an empty products list.

 ```
 this.state = {